Edward-Perez/express-site/README.md

 * Added hover effects to project index list

 ### Installation
-* Clone or Download files
+* Clone or Download files from repositories
-* Once completed open files in editor and open console
+* Once completed open files in your editor and open your console/terminal
-* In console
+* In console/terminal travel to project directory and follow steps:
   * Type "npm install" to download all dependencies require for app
   * Once completed type "npm start"
 * There will be a message in your console as to which port the app is listening to
-* By default the app listens to port "3000", you can change this option in a global variable named "port"
+* By default, app listens to port "3000", you can change this option in a global variable named "port"
-* Open web browser to view the site with the address "http://localhost:(port)/"
+* Open web browser to view the site with the address "http://localhost:3000/"